Jump to Main Content

 They may make an effort to enter, but if you stand your ground they are not permitted to force their way past you (although they are permitted to do so as a last resort if collecting unpaid criminal fines, Income Tax or VAT).

 If you do refuse to let them in then they will be sure to return at some other time.
-This is a problem that will not just go away, and so in the long term you should seek help.
+This is a problem that will not just go away, and so in the long term you may want to seek help.

 What will happen if I am not home?

-If you are not home then a bailiff will attempt to gain ‘peaceable entry’ if a family member is in – and they may force entry if collecting unpaid fines of a criminal nature, VAT or if they have been before.
+If you are not home then a bailiff will attempt to gain peaceful entry, if a family member is in, and may force entry if collecting unpaid fines of a criminal nature, VAT or if they have been before.

 If it is their first visit and they are unable to force entry, they may look through your windows to make a list of goods they intend to seize and will leave a letter to say they have attempted a visit.